 Bone Marrow Biopsy.
 A procedure done to obtain a bone marrow sample, usually from the hip (pelvic) bone, so the cells can be examined for abnormalities at a laboratory.
 This test differs from a bone marrow aspiration in that a solid, rather than a liquid sample is taken.
 After medication is given to numb the skin and bone, a special hollow needle is used to remove a sample of bone containing marrow.
 The marrow is examined under a microscope to determine if abnormal cells are present.

 Bone marrow aspiration and bone marrow biopsy may be done in the doctor's office or in a hospital and are almost always done together.
 Both tests are also done after treatment to determine the proportion of blood cancer cells that have been killed by therapy.

 Chemotherapy.
 The use of chemicals (drugs/medications) to kill malignant cells.
 Numerous chemicals have been developed for this purpose, and some act by injuring the DNA of the cancer cells.
 When the DNA is injured, the cells cannot grow or survive.
 Successful chemotherapy depends on the fact that malignant cells are somewhat more sensitive to the chemicals than normal cells.
 Bone marrow cells are sensitive to these chemicals, which also cause injury to the gastrointestinal tract, skin and hair follicles, leading to mouth sores and hair loss.
 These are the most common side effects of chemotherapy.
+Sometimes clinicians use the term "chemotherapy" to refer to any treatment for cancer, even those that are newer, such as immunotherapies, that may not have the same side effects as conventional chemotherapy.

 Computed Tomography (CT) Scan.
 A technique for obtaining images of body tissues and organs, in which x-ray transmissions are converted into detailed images using a computer to synthesize the x-ray data.
 The images are displayed as a cross section of the body at any level, from the head to the feet.
 A CT scan of the chest, abdomen or pelvis permits detection of an enlarged lymph node, liver or spleen.
 A CT scan can be used to measure the size of these and other body structures, as well as of plasmacytomas, before, during and after treatment.
-This type of scan is sometimes done with an intravenous and/or oral contrast.
-The contrast helps doctors get a more detailed picture of what is going on inside the body, but intravenous contrast can, in rare cases, cause some kidney damage.
+This type of scan is sometimes done with an intravenous and/or oral contrast agent.
+The contrast helps doctors get a more detailed picture of what is going on inside the body, but intravenous contrast agents can, in rare cases, cause some kidney damage.